Logo Futurismo

 Did you know

-Since 2014, the city hall of Ribeira Grande along with EDA (the official electricity provider of the Azores) provide the holes for free for locals and travelers to cook their own stew.
+Since 2014, the city hall of Ribeira Grande, along with EDA (the official electricity provider of the Azores), has provided the holes for free for locals and travelers to cook their stew.

 @claudia0607 on Instagram| Watching the view at the Miradouro

-From there, you can have a great view over the north coast of São Miguel island and the beautiful ocean, according to the weather.
-Enjoy the swing and take beautiful pictures of our green island.
+In 2021, a new parking lot was built right next to the stew holes with a capacity for 15 cars, making this picnic and leisure area even better.
+From there, you can have a great view over the north coast of São Miguel Island and the beautiful ocean, depending on the weather.
+Enjoy the swing and take stunning pictures of our green island.

 @stepup_media on Instagram | Autumn colors at Caldeiras